 More affectionately known as the Terv, the Belgian Tervuren is one of four related Belgian Shepherd dog breeds.
 However, this canine is described as the most elegant of them all.
 But don’t let that description lead you to believe they are posh lap dogs.
 These guys are anything but.
 They are hardworking and capable of almost any task they are given.

-Their intense energy and personality makes them unsuitable for some family types.
+Their intense energy and personality make them unsuitable for some family types.
 Those seeking an easy-to-train pup, a laidback dog, or families with no previous dog experience should turn away.
 Instead, very active families with prior dog training experience should do well with this pup.
 If you think you’ve got what it takes to be a Terv mom or dad, you will find complete loyalty, lots of love, and a comical character for sure.

 Our Belgian Tervuren breed guide will provide all the information you need to decide if you are the best owner for this special pup.
 So, let’s get to it and round up all the Tervuren truths.